jivaniyash/Google-Foundations-of-Business-Intelligence-Coursera-Project/README.md

 Roll-out plan: Briefly describe the expected scope, priorities and timeline.
 Consider at what points during the rollout will measurements be made to determine whether the feature is performing as expected?
 Is there a rollback plan and timeline if this feature does not meet its intended goals?

 ---
+[Strategy-Document---Cyclistic](https://github.com/jivaniyash/Google-Foundations-of-Business-Intelligence-Coursera-Project/blob/main/Strategy-Document---Cyclistic.pdf) contains Dashboard Functionality and the metrics and dimensions to be used in forming various charts in the dashboard.

+The Strategy Document is a collaborative place to align with stakeholders about project deliverables.
+You will work together to establish information about dashboard functionality and associated metrics and charts.

+This is a time to flesh out what metrics will be required, how metrics are calculated, and any limitations or assumptions that exist about the data.
+Stakeholders think through these details and help the BI professional make final project decisions.
+Then, the BI professional provides stakeholders with a dashboard mockup to get valuable feedback.

+Generally, the BI professional will create the document and request review and sign-off from important stakeholders.
+Then they can begin working on the project with all of the details they need.